This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a project.

 It's true that the audience of the proposal may know the problem very well, in which case this section might not be needed.
 Writing the background section still might be useful, however, in demonstrating your particular view of the problem.
 And, if the the proposal is unsolicited, a background section is almost a requirement—you will probably need to convince the audience that the problem or opportunity exists and that it should be addressed.

 Benefits and feasibility of the proposed project.
 Most proposals discuss the advantages or benefits of doing the proposed project.
 This acts as an argument in favor of approving the project.
 Also, some proposals discuss the likelihood of the project's success.
-In the forestry proposal, the proposer is recommending that the landowner make an investment; at the end of the proposal, he explores the question of what return there will be on that investment, how likely those returns are.
+In the forestry proposal, the proposer recommends that the landowner make an investment; at the end of the proposal, he explores the question of the potential return on that investment.
 In the unsolicited proposal, this section is particularly important—you are trying to "sell" the audience on the project.

 Description of the proposed work (results of the project).
 Most proposals must describe the finished product of the proposed project.
 In a technical writing course, that means describing the written document you propose to write, its audience and purpose; providing an outline; and discussing such things as its length, graphics, binding, and so forth.
 In the scenario you define, there may be other work such as conducting training seminars or providing an ongoing service.
 Add that too.

 Method, procedure, theory.
-In most proposals, you'll want to explain how you'll go about doing the proposed work, if approved to do it.
+In some proposals, you'll want to explain how you'll go about doing the proposed work.
 This acts as an additional persuasive element; it shows the audience you have a sound, well-thought-out approach to the project.
 Also, it serves as the other form of background some proposals need.
 Remember that the background section (the one discussed above) focused on the problem or need that brings about the proposal.
 However, in this section, you discuss the technical background relating to the procedures or technology you plan to use in the proposed work.
 For example, in the forestry proposal, the writer gives a bit of background on how timber management is done.
-Once again, this gives you the proposal writer a chance to show that you know what you are talking about and to build confidence in the audience that you are a good choice to do the project.
+Once again, this gives you the proposal writer a chance to show that you know what you are talking about and to build confidence in the audience.

 Schedule.
 Most proposals contain a section that shows not only the projected completion date but also key milestones for the project.
 If you are doing a large project spreading over many months, the timeline would also show dates on which you would deliver progress reports.
-And if you can't cite specific dates, cite amounts of time or time spans for each phase of the project.
-(See the examples of the schedule section in the examples proposals listed at the beginning of this chapter.)
+And if you can't cite specific dates, cite amounts of time for each phase of the project.

 Costs, resources required.
 Most proposals also contain a section detailing the costs of the project, whether internal or external.
 With external projects, you may need to list your hourly rates, projected hours, costs of equipment and supplies, and so forth, and then calculate the total cost of the complete project.
-With internal projects, there probably won't be a fee, but you should still list the project costs: for example, hours you will need to complete the project, equipment and supplies you'll be using, assistance from other people in the organization, and so on.
+Internal projects of course are not free, but you should still list the project costs: for example, hours you will need to complete the project, equipment and supplies you'll be using, assistance from other people in the organization, and so on.

 Conclusions.
 The final paragraph or section of the proposal should bring readers back to a focus on the positive aspects of the project (you've just showed them the costs).
 In the final section, you can end by urging them to get in touch to work out the details of the project, to remind them of the benefits of doing the project, and maybe to put in one last plug for you or your organization as the right choice for the project.

 Special project-specific sections.
 Remember that the preceding sections are typical or common in written proposals, not absolute requirements.
-Similarly, some proposals may require other sections not discussed above.
-Don't let your proposal planning be dictated by the preceding discussion.
 Always ask yourself what else might my audience need to understand the project, the need for it, the benefits arising from it, my role in it, my qualifications to it.
 What else might my readers need to be convinced to allow me to do the project?
 What else do they need to see in order to approve the project and to approve me to do the project?

 Organization of Proposals